-A Dutch kid from Kalamazoo grows up well, moves to Chicago, and finds success in his work.
-As time passes he takes up one of his father’s hobbies — sailing.
+A Dutch kid from Kalamazoo grows up well, finds Jesus Christ, moves to Chicago, and enjoys success in his work.
+Over time he embraces one of his father’s hobbies — sailing.

-Bill is good with his boat and he pulls together a team for racing.
-One member of his crew, a good friend from Michigan, doesn’t share Bill’s faith in Christ.
+He’s good with his boat and pulls together a team for racing.
+One member of his crew, a good friend, doesn’t share Bill’s faith in Christ.
 Not at all.
-But that’s OK.
-They’re sailing together, not teaching Sunday school.
-Still, Bill brings it up.
-Often.
+But it’s OK — they’re sailing together, not attending Sunday school.
+(Though it sometimes feels like it.
+Bill often mentions his faith.)

 Suddenly, Bill senses the Spirit urging him to go tell his friend exactly what he is thinking.
 Are You crazy?
 How weird would that be?
 But the urge persists.
 Go tell him.
 Now, before he drives away.